quantumjim/Quantum-Computation-course-Basel/README.md

 * [Quantum Awesomeness](https://github.com/Qiskit/qiskit-community-tutorials/blob/master/games/quantum_awesomeness.ipynb): a game that gives insight into real devices (and [featured in the NZZ](https://www.nzz.ch/wissenschaft/games-with-james-ld.1367435)).
 * [Decoherence of entangled states](https://arxiv.org/abs/1712.07080): A paper looking at decoherence in GHZ states.
 * [Repetition Codes](https://arxiv.org/abs/2004.11037): This uses Qiskit's old `topological_codes` module, now available in Qiskit QEC.

+#### Specific project ideas

+* Write a decoder for the qudit or non-Abelian decoding problems shown in [Decoding 4: Programming HDRG Decoders](https://github.com/quantumjim/qec_lectures/blob/main/lecture-4.ipynb).
+    - Explain your method
+    - Provide your code
+    - Provide threshold graphs for different values of `k`
+* A recent scheme for benchmarking known as the [layer fidelity](https://arxiv.org/abs/2311.05933) has some similarities to my old game-based benchmark, [Quantum Awesomeness](https://github.com/decodoku/A_Game_to_Benchmark_Quantum_Computers/blob/master/README.md).
+    - Explain the two approaches and discuss their similarties and differences.
+    - Propose a new 'Quantum Awesomeness', that uses some ideas from the layer fidelity.
+    - Produce and explain some of the basic circuits required for your idea.

 **Note: This project forms 50% of your final grade**